peterwilliams97/repeats/README.md

 The practical value of the solution discussed are:

 * The naive solution for finding repeated substrings is impractical.
-* The basic python dynamic programming solution works well for most corpora that I test but I have to be careful about how I construct each corpus.
+* The basic python dynamic programming solution has worked well for most corpora that I have tested but I have had to be careful constructing each corpus.
-* The c++ inverted index solution with linear merging processes badly constructed corpora of the sizes that I currently use in acceptable times.
+* The c++ inverted index solution with linear merging processes badly constructed corpora of the sizes that I am currently using in acceptable times.
-* The c++ inverted index solution with binary merging should process badly constructed corpora of any size that I am likely to use in acceptable times.
+* The c++ inverted index solution with binary merging should process badly constructed corpora of any size that I am likely to use in the future in acceptable times.